billyhodge05/HiLo/README.md

 # HiLo
-A higher or lower guessing game.
+A higher or lower number guessing game.